 - Bake for 70-80 minutes on fan-forced oven, center rack.
-You may have to add a piece of foil on top of the pan after 40 minutes to avoid the top to burn.
-If you are using the conventional baking mode, the bread will take longer to bake approximately 15 more minutes.
+You may have to add a piece of foil on top of the pan after 40 minutes to prevent the top from burning.
+If you are using the conventional baking mode, the bread will take longer to bake, approximately 15 more minutes.

 - Remove from the oven when a skewer inserted in the loaf come out clean or with a little crumb on it.